-Sea of devotees turn up to get glimpse of Shivakumara Swamiji
+Shivakumara Swamiji no more: Sea of devotees turn up to get glimpse of 111-year-old Lingayat seer

 Tumkuru, Jan 22: Number of devotees is increasing as the day is coming to an end.
 People from across the state are rushing to the Siddagnaga Mutt premises after the administration announced the news of passing away of Sri Shivakumara Swamiji.